 Text-to-Give has numerous advantages when utilized in the right setting and fundraising campaign.
-It is the simplicity of this fundraising method which makes in a successful fundraising method and popular among nonprofits and donors.
-The best part is, it is extremely simple to start and utilizes the easy of donating on mobile phones.
+It is the simplicity of this fundraising method that makes it a successful fundraising method and popular among nonprofits and donors.
+The best part is, it is extremely simple to start and utilizes the ease of donating on mobile phones.
 Donorbox’s text-to-give was built keeping in mind the ease of use for nonprofits and more importantly, the donors.
 Here are the advantages a text-to-give fundraising offers:

 Text-to-give technology allows donors to give to nonprofits of their choice directly through the text messaging app on their mobile devices.
 This way of fundraising allows organizations to raise money anytime, anywhere.
 It also meets donors where they’re at, which is often on their phones.